Copula-based functional Bayes classification with principal components and partial least squares

 \section{Theoretical Asymptotic Properties}

-An interesting feature of functional classifiers is asymptotic perfect classification, i.e., under certain conditions, the error rate goes to $0$ as $J \to \infty$, due to the infinite dimensional nature of functional data (Delaigle and Hall, 2012a \cite{DH2012}).
-Dai et al.\ (2017 \cite{DMY2017}) discussed perfect classification by the functional Bayes classifier (BC), under equal group eigenfunctions.
-In this section, we prove that when the group eigenfunctions differ, perfect classification is retained by our classifier $\mathbbm{1}\{\log Q^*_J(X)>0\}$ for both Gaussian and non-Gaussian processes.
-The scores $X_{\cdot j k}$, $1 \le j \le J$ in this section are all projected on joint eigenfunctions $\phi_1, \ldots, \phi_J$.
+An interesting feature of functional classifiers is asymptotic perfect classification.
+That is, under certain conditions, the error rate goes to zero as $J \to \infty$, owing to the infinite-dimensional nature of functional data (\cite{DH2012}). \cite{DMY2017} discussed the perfect classification by BC under equal group eigenfunctions.
+In this section, we prove that when the group eigenfunctions differ, perfect classification is retained by our classifier $\mathds{1}\{\log Q^*_J(X)>0\}$ for both Gaussian and non-Gaussian processes.
+The scores $X_{\cdot j k}$, for $1 \le j \le J$, in this section are all projected onto joint eigenfunctions $\phi_1, \ldots, \phi_J$.

 We first show that $\log Q^*_J\left(X\right)$ and the estimated $\log \hat{Q}^*_J\left(X\right)$ are asymptotically equivalent under mild conditions.
-Then, the behavior of the Bayes classifier $\mathbbm{1}\{\log Q^*_J(X)>0\}$ is studied in two settings: first, when the random function $X_{\cdot \cdot k}$ is a Gaussian process for both $k=0, 1$; and second, the more general case when $X$ is non-Gaussian but its projected scores are meta-Gaussian distributed in each group.
+Then, the behavior of the Bayes classifier $\mathds{1}\{\log Q^*_J(X)>0\}$ is studied in two settings: first, when the random function $X_{\cdot \cdot k}$ is a Gaussian process for both $k=0, 1$; and second, the more general case, when $X$ is non-Gaussian, but its projected scores are meta-Gaussian distributed in each group.
 For simplicity, we assume here that $\pi_1=\pi_0$.